spm615/chemiotc.github.io/_posts/2020-07-30-post-Flow reactors for heterogeneous catalysis.md

   - Fine Chemicals
   - Flow Chemistry
 ---
-A fully detailed project (made witha chemiotic spirit) is realized with the intent of provide a low cost [flow reactor for heterogeneous catalisis](https://www.researchgate.net/publication/334813149_Homemade_3-D_printed_flow_reactors_for_heterogeneous_catalysis/figures?lo=1).
+A fully detailed project (made with a chemiotic spirit) is realized with the intent of provide a low cost [flow reactor for heterogeneous catalisis](https://www.researchgate.net/publication/334813149_Homemade_3-D_printed_flow_reactors_for_heterogeneous_catalysis/figures?lo=1).
 Enjoy the paper abstract, where authors explain their project:
 "The introduction of 3-D printing technologies and continuous flow microreaction system are rapidly gaining attention in the domain of heterogeneous catalysis.
 It has facilitated a cleaner method for device fabrication and up scalable approach to chemical synthesis.
 This